The impact of working in partnership to support children’s development and well-being. - Estyn

 What impact has this work had on provision and children’s standards?

-Working in partnerships has had a profound impact on the provision and standards for our children.
-By cultivating strong collaborative relationships, we have established highly effective communication that facilitates open dialogue between parents and staff.
+Working in partnerships has had a profound impact on the provision and standards for the children.
+By cultivating strong collaborative relationships, leaders have established highly effective communication that facilitates open dialogue between parents and staff.
 This has resulted in a more proactive approach to addressing issues and concerns, ensuring that they are promptly identified and effectively resolved.
 As a result, parents feel empowered to engage with staff, fostering a sense of trust and transparency within the setting.

-By working closely with partners to design and implement targeted interventions, we have created tailored pathways for children’s development and academic success.
+By working closely with partners to design and implement targeted interventions, leaders have created tailored pathways for children’s development and academic success.
 This holistic approach to support ensures that children receive the necessary resources and assistance to reach their full potential.

 Little Lambs strives to empower families to overcome barriers and thrive despite the challenges they face.